Lemoncode/node-training/README.md

 ### 03 Routes

-In this sample we are going to ...
+In this sample we are going to learn how create an http server and manage different routes.

 ## 06 Streams